An overview of the best email solution for entrepreneurs.

 Why I Switched from MailChimp to ConvertKit

-Ok, so enough of the statistics and arbitrary pros/cons of using ConvertKit for email marketing.
+Enough of the statistics and arbitrary pros/cons of using ConvertKit for email marketing.
 For me, specifically, there were 5 main reasons I made the switch from MailChimp to ConvertKit.
-(There are plenty more reason to switch, but these were the “deal makers” for me.)
+(There are more reasons to switch, but these were the “deal makers” for me.)